-- These actions will increase the available amounts of cash against the relevant appropriation in CBMS.
-When a NCE requires cash to make payments, it can submit a drawdown request in CBMS, to receive the money back from the OPA.
+- Transactions to reflect receipts will increase the available amounts of cash against the relevant appropriation balance in CBMS.
+When a NCE requires cash to make payments, it submits a drawdown request in CBMS, to receive the money back from the OPA.

-- If another NCE, a CCE, a Commonwealth company, or other party, acts as an agent and collects receipts on behalf of a NCE, the NCE will be accountable for and be required to report the receipts, either as retainable receipts if departmental in nature, or as administered receipts if administered in nature.
-The CCE will also need to report amounts received and paid on behalf of the NCE (please see the “Disclosures by agent in relation to annual and special appropriations“ section of the Financial Reporting Rule for more information).
+- If another NCE, a CCE, a Commonwealth company, or other party, acts as an agent and collects receipts on behalf of a NCE, the NCE will remain accountable for and be required to report the receipts, either as retainable receipts if departmental in nature, or as administered receipts if administered in nature.
+The other party will also need to report amounts received and paid on behalf of the NCE.

-58. Amounts received and credited to a special account should not be recorded as retainable receipts.
+- Amounts received and credited to a special account are not retainable receipts and cannot be recorded as retainable receipts.
 Instead, these are recorded as increases to the balance of the special account.

 Disclosure for retainable receipts

-60. Retainable receipts must be reported in the following annual documents:
+- Retainable receipts must be reported in the following annual publications:

-a.
-Portfolio Budget Statement (PBS), prepared by NCEs;.
+- Portfolio Budget Statement (PBS), which are prepared by NCEs;

-b.
-Budget Paper 4 (BP4), Agency Resourcing Table, prepared by Finance; and c.
-Financial Statements, prepared by NCEs.
+- Budget Paper 4 (BP4), Agency Resourcing Table, which is prepared by Finance;

-1. Can revenue earned from administered activities be retained to cover costs?
+1. Can a NCE retain earnings generated from its administered activities to cover costs?